emory-libraries/cor-cm/README.md

 AWS_ACCESS_KEY and AWS_SECRET_KEY

-Additionally you can set this variables in home/.aws/config under a profile and use the AWS_PROFILE environment variable instead
+Additionally you can set this variables in home/.aws/config under a profile and use the AWS_PROFILE environment variable instead.

-Region is set by an ansible variable aws_region, this repo ignores the AWS_REGION environment variable
+Region is set by an ansible variable aws_region, this repo ignores the AWS_REGION environment variable.

 Role Variables
 --------------